 Therefore the more disciplined you become; the easier and more manageable your training also becomes.

-This is a bi-product of the Pump often accompanied by a burning sensation you experience in the muscles your training as the work out progresses.
-This can often be associated to a strong sense of well being as oxygen levels increase during and after the work out.
+This is a bi-product of the Pump often accompanied by a mild burning sensation experienced in the muscles your training as the workout progresses.
+This can often be associated to a strong sense of well being as oxygen and hormonal levels increase during and after the workout.

 Isolation Exercises: are where the movement is